zemirco/zemirco.github.io/_posts/2014-01-15-lockit-an-express-authentication-solution.markdown

 ### How to use

-Install the module and the adapter for your database (couchdb or mongodb) via npm
+Install the module and an adapter for your database via npm

 ```
 npm install lockit lockit-couchdb-adapter